View All

-The Fundamental Rule: Street Address Required
+The Fundamental Rule: A Street Address is Required

-The key distinction is between a “principal office address” (where your business operates) and a “registered agent address” (where legal documents are served).
+The key distinction is between a 'principal office address', where your business operates, and a 'registered agent address', where legal documents are served.
 Virtual addresses work well for the former, but registered agents have stricter requirements.

 Registered Agent Requirements

-A registered agent is the person or entity designated to receive legal documents (service of process) on behalf of your business.
-Every state requires one, and the requirements are specific: the agent must have a physical address in the state of formation, must be available during regular business hours, and must be a real person or authorized entity — not just a mailbox.
+A registered agent is the person or entity designated to receive legal documents, service of process, on behalf of your business.
+Every state requires one, and the requirements are specific: the agent must have a physical address in the state of formation, must be available during regular business hours, and must be a real person or authorized entity, not just a mailbox.

 Many virtual office providers also offer registered agent services, which simplifies things considerably.
 If your provider doesn't, third-party registered agent services typically cost $100-300 per year.